 Essays must be postmarked on or before the contest deadline of Nov.
 14, 2013.
 Essays will not be returned to the author as they become property of the Mesa Historic Preservation Board.
 They can also be sent by email to email@example.com.

-Every contestant will receive a certificate of participation.
+Every contestant will receive a certificate of participation and a discount for our in house research paper service.
 Results will be available the first of February and the top three essay writers will be recognized at a Mesa City Council meeting.
 For more information and to obtain an entry form, visitwww.mesaaz.gov/planning/HistoricPreservation.aspx/